N00nDay/stwui/README.md

 `npm install sveltekit-tailwind-components`

-Add `import 'sveltekit-tailwind-components'` to your top `layout` component.
+Add `require('sveltekit-tailwind-components/plugin')` to the plugins section of your `tailwind.config.cjs`

 The list: